sunnykrGupta/sunnykrGupta.github.io/content/articles/managing-fleets-kubernetes.md

 We started with ```Google Container Engine (GCE)``` to get things work quickly.
 We started with a cluster with few ```10's of Nodes```, each Node with configuration ```12 vCore and 30 GB``` in **[default pool](https://cloud.google.com/container-engine/docs/node-pools)** to run stateless components.

-Before we go in depth, we have done some research and found out we needed some _gears_ (concepts/tools/theory) before we board into container ship and sail out for cruise.
+Before going in depth, we needs some _gears_ (concepts/tools/theory) to onboard into container ship and sail out for cruise.

 We are dividing gears that we need to know into two parts, ie, first will be ```Docker``` and second will focused on ```Kubernetes```.